Culture, Urine, Routine (REFLEX)

 The Culture, Urine, Routine (REFLEX) test contains 1 test with 3 biomarkers.

-Brief Description: A urine culture test is a laboratory test that helps identify and diagnose urinary tract infections (UTIs) caused by bacteria or other pathogens.
+Brief Description: A culture urine routine test is a laboratory test that helps identify and diagnose urinary tract infections (UTIs) caused by bacteria or other pathogens.
 It involves analyzing a urine sample to detect the presence of microorganisms and determine their type and quantity.
 The test is crucial in guiding appropriate treatment for UTIs.

 Also Known As: Urine Culture Test, Urine Culture and Sensitivity, Urine C and S, UTI test